VegaDeftwing/OpGuidesHugoSrc/content/Other/funlinks.md

 * [Brimestone Valley Mall](https://podcastaddict.com/podcast/2486564)

   > The year is 1999.
 Lurking somewhere between Hot Topic and the food court, five misfit demons from Hell kill time inciting sin in a suburban shopping mall.
-When the lead singer of their band goes mysteriously missing, the demons only have two weeks to find him before they play the biggest gig of the millenium - or face the wrath of Satan herself.
+When the lead singer of their band goes mysteriously missing, the demons only have two weeks to find him before they play the biggest gig of the millennium - or face the wrath of Satan herself.

 * [17776](https://www.sbnation.com/a/17776-football)